owen-rote/doodle-dojo/README.md

 - Veo integration for sketch-to-video animation
 - Lyria integration for prompted background music while drawing

-## What It Does
+## How It Works

-- Converts a text prompt or uploaded image into a clean simplified sketch.
+1. The user uploads an image or types a prompt.
-- Breaks the sketch into stroke-by-stroke guidance.
+2. The Gemini generates a simplified sketch for reference.
-- Shows the current guide overlay on the canvas while the user draws.
+3. That sketch is sent to the backend for stroke-guide processing.
-- Gives live Gemini coach feedback during the drawing session.
+4. As the user finishes strokes, the app advances through the guide sequence and updates progress.
-- Lets the user export the sketch as a PNG.
+5. Gemini Live can provide feedback while the user draws.
-- Lets the user animate the finished sketch into a short Veo video and save the MP4.
+6. If coach voice is off, the user can prompt Lyria with lyrics or vibe guidance and let music play while they draw.
-- Lets the user enter lyrics or a music vibe prompt for Lyria music generation while drawing when coach voice is off.
+7. At the end, the user can animate the sketch with Veo and save the result.

 ## Project Structure